 After seeing the surprisingly high predictive power of the mindist_2 feature, I was curious what pairs of suspicious strings are typically assigned to it in the feature calculation.
 Here are the 5 most common closest pairs in the data:

 We have shown how a browser fingerprinting detector can be built from scratch.
 The solution is based on suspicious strings.
 The feature extractor computes count and minimal distance features from the text of the JS files.
 Then the classifier learns from the data how these features should be combined into a decision logic.
 The accuracy of the presented fingerprinting detector is around 95%.

-This level of accuracy is not bad, but of course, the solution could be improved in many ways.
+This level of accuracy is not bad, but the solution could be improved in many ways.
 The most obvious weakness is the small size of the training data set.
 Nevertheless, I believe that the tool is useful even in its current form.
 An interesting experiment would be to crawl a lot of JS files from the Internet and run the classifier on all of them.
-Then human analysts should double–check the cases that were found by the machine and that are not present in any tracker blacklists.
+Then human analysts should double-check the cases that were found by the machine and that are not present in any tracker blacklists.
 This validated list of fingerprinting URLs can then be used to better protect homes from trackers.